 The scope of our Scope 3 emissions data includes all travel activities of our employees by plain, train, rental car and other means of transport.
-Because we transact most of the bookings (Germany) about our travel agency, we are able to use data on a detailed level like type of plain, class, distance etc. Furthermore the agency allows us to purchase exact CO2 emissions which are calculated by using a consistent calculation method.
+Because we transact most of the bookings (sites located in Germany) about our travel agency, we are able to use data on a detailed level like type of plain, class, distance etc. Furthermore the agency allows us to purchase emission factors 2018 to calculate the described emissions.
+As a part of this process we had chosen factors, which represent the vehicle class of our staff and a mix of public transport.